alturiak/nio-smith/README.md

 `_initial_setup`, and any necessary migrations should be put in `_run_migrations`.
 There's currently no defined method for how migrations should work though.

-The `sync_token` table should be left in tact so that the bot can save its progress when syncing events from the homeserver.

-### `sync_token.py`

-A simple class that can load and save a sync token to/from the database.

-A `SyncToken` is an instance of a sync token, which is simply a string retrieved from a matrix homeserver when querying the `/sync` endpoint (which clients use to retrieve new events).
-It is given to the next call of the `/sync` endpoint in order to specify the starting point in the event timeline you would like to receive messages from.

 ### `callbacks.py`